Our Homeschool Preschool Daily Rhythm

 Related: 30+ Nature Play Ideas for the Early Years

-Lunch / Rest Time
+Lunch and Rest Time

 We often pack a picnic lunch for our morning adventure or eat outside if it is a nice day.
 Around 1:00 both of my children go into their rooms for rest time.
 They don’t always sleep, but they play quietly in their rooms until around 3:00.
 They usually ask to take books in their room or for me to get down some blocks or puzzles from their closets.
 During this time, I do household chores, lesson planning, and dinner prep.